-The government admits that this levy will have only a very modest impact-I think those were the Treasurer's words-on the availability of long-term rentals.
+The government admits that this levy will have only a very modest impact-I think those were the Treasurer's words-a very modest impact, on the availability of long-term rentals.
 Short-term rentals account for less than one per cent of Canberra's housing market: not the housing stock, the housing market.
 This tax is not going to magically make more houses available for long-term rent.
-The government knows this, the Treasurer knows it, and just last year, the government was busily saying that there was no need to regulate the short-term rental industry, because the industry were not significantly impacting housing supply.
+The government knows this, the Treasurer knows it, and just last year, the government was busily saying that there was no need to regulate the short-term rental industry because they were not significantly impacting housing supply.

-This is a government that already receives record revenue from rates, fees and land taxes; a government with a track record of using taxes to look like it is acting on issues; and a government that does so in full knowledge that those taxes rarely actually solve the problems that it claims.
+This is a government that already receives record revenue from rates, fees and land taxes; a government with a track record of using taxes to look like it is acting on issues; and a government that does so in full knowledge that those taxes rarely actually solve the problems that they claim.
 Now, I expect the Treasurer will once again point out that Tasmania has introduced a levy on short-term rentals.
-He might not explain that particular approach is quite different to what he is taking here in the ACT-for example, just as one part of it, the revenue from the Tasmanian levy goes 100 per cent to supporting first home buyers.
-The Tasmanian levy has a direct and measurable policy objective, and it is not just about topping up the broken budget.
+He might not explain that particular approach is quite different to what he is taking here in the ACT.
+For example, just as one part of it, the Tasmanian levy goes 100 per cent; the revenue is 100 per cent dedicated to supporting first-home buyers.
+It has a direct and measurable policy objective and it is not just about topping up the broken budget.
 The Treasurer's tax?
 No. Straight to consolidated revenue: just a budget top-up.

 And let me just say this.
 It is not just us who are talking about this problem.
-The government wants us to think that it has consulted widely on this tax.
-It wants us to think that everyone is wildly in support.
-But you know, that is not what I am hearing, and that is not actually the questions the government was asking when it consulted.
+The government wants us to think that they have consulted widely on this tax.
+They want us to think that everyone is wildly in support.
+But you know, that is not what I am hearing, and that is not actually the questions they were asking when they consulted.
 I have spoken to industry groups, local hosts and platform representatives, and their message is clearly not what the government seems to claim.
 All of them seem to agree that this bill will hurt smaller operators and consumers the most.
 They are not opposed to reform.
 A lot of them support clearer rules, fair registration and meaningful data collection.
 What they cannot support is a tax that burdens them unfairly with no clarity, no support, no corresponding benefit to the market or to the community and no guarantee that it is going to stay at the level that the Treasurer sets today.